 4) The Audubon Residency at Hog Island provides no stipends.
 Residents are responsible for their own personal items and for any expenses relating to the cost of producing artwork while in the program.
 Travel and any expenses for shipping personal/work materials to and from the mainland dock are also the responsibility of the Resident.

-One Resident will be selected for each two-week residency.
-The two June residency periods may be combined if a more extensive project is proposed and accepted.
+One Artist-in-Residence will be selected for each available residency period.
 A panel of working artists and Audubon staff review all applications and will select the Residents.
 Artists must be at least 21 years of age to apply.

-Invited Residents will be notified by March 1, 2017
+Invited Residents will be notified by early March.

-____Submit supporting materials via email to email@example.com.
+____ Submit supporting materials to firstname.lastname@example.org.
 Preferred format for text documents: .doc or .pdf

-• Visual Artists (painters, sculptors, photographers, printmakers, mixed media artists, etc.) 6 images, jpg format, each image should not exceed 1 MB.
+- Visual Artists (painters, sculptors, photographers, printmakers, mixed media artists, etc.) 6 images, jpg format, each image should be at least 1920 pixels on the longest side and not exceed 1 MB.

 - Literary Artists (writers, poets, etc.) 4 -6 samples, not to exceed 6 pages

 - Musicians, Composers, & Sound Artists 3 compositions not to exceed a total of 10 minutes.**